 - Research and prepare ecological, economic, financial, legal and political information to evaluate water acquisition projects.

-- Negotiate water right acquisition agreements and complete all necessary due diligence to complete the deal.
+- Negotiate water right acquisition agreements and complete all necessary due diligence to complete

 - Prepare and submit trust water applications and coordinate transfer of acquired rights through the Washington Department of Ecology’s Water Trust Program.